Khan/genqlient/DESIGN.md

 ### Query extraction (for safelisting)

 One thing we want to be able to do is to make it clear exactly what query-document (down to comments and whitespace) we will be sending in the query for the purposes of safelisting and querying based on hash.
 In the case where you have one query per file, that's easy, just use the whole file.
-But you may want to share fragments between queries, in which case this is trouble: you either need a way to include fragments from another file (and a defined concatenation order), or you need to have several queries per file, and either have genql extract the right parts (in a defined/reproducible way), or have it send up the full file and the operation name to use (in which case we should still encourage you to not do that unless you're hashing, so that you aren't sending up too much data).
+But you may want to share fragments between queries, in which case this is trouble: you either need a way to include fragments from another file (and a defined concatenation order), or you need to have several queries per file, and either have genqlient extract the right parts (in a defined/reproducible way), or have it send up the full file and the operation name to use (in which case we should still encourage you to not do that unless you're hashing, so that you aren't sending up too much data).
 We could also allow configuration between the last two options (so if you don't care about hashing/safelisting you can auto-extract).

 We can decide this later once we support fragments and safelisting/hashing; it's fine if that's not available at first.